pauldardis/milestone4/README.md

 os.environ.setdefault("AWS_SECRET_ACCESS_KEY", "<enter key here>")
    ```
 11. Add `env.py` to `.gitignore` file
-12. Go into the terminal and runn the following
+12. Go into the terminal and run the following
-'python3 manage.py makemigrations`
+`python3 manage.py makemigrations`
 `python3 manage.py migrate`
+'python3 manage.py collectstatic'
 13. Create a superuser
-`python3 manage.py createsuperuser'
 14. Run the server
 `python manage.py runserver`
+15. in terminal run the following
+`git add --all`
+`git commit -m "initial commit"`
+`git push`
-15. Open `localhost:8000` on your browser
+16. Open `localhost:8000` on your browser

+### Running Code on Heroku
+1. Create a new app in Heroku
+2. Go into add-ons and add Heroku Postgres
+3. Go into terminal on your IDE and enter the following
+`pip3 install dj-database-url`
+`pip3 install psycopg2`
+`pip3 freeze > requirements.txt`
+4. Go into the terminal and run the following
+`python3 manage.py makemigrations`
+`python3 manage.py migrate`
+`python3 manage.py collectstatic`
+5. In Heroku click on settings and then Reveal Config Vars and add the following from the env.py file.
+6. Connect the Heroku app to the GitHub
+7. In Heroku select Deploy Branch